Neel14-stack/Assignment/DWH/hadoop.md

 ### Hiverserve2 Architecture
   - Multiple session instance can can be started
   - Thrift service - handles multile job submitting by multiple users

+ ## partitioning
+  - by default partitioning is 100 and it always takes the last column for partitioning that's the demerit of this